sumin-Ma/GALAMOST/docs/_build/html/_sources/module-polymerization.rst.txt

 .. py:class:: Polymerization(all_info, nlist, r_cut, seed)

-   initializes an object of polymerization with system information, neighbor list, cut-off, and RNG seed.
+   The constructor of an object of polymerization.

    :param AllInfo all_info: The system information.
    :param NeighborList nlist: The neighbor list.